 We have often seen companies provide training in leadership and strategy.
 However, in the past decade or so, it has been seen that understanding the intricacies of financial statements can have a bigger impact on business health.

-Sound financial control is the prerequisite of business success.
-Manager with poor accounting knowledge may not be able to contribute when their company faces a financial issue.
+Sound financial control is the prerequisite for business success.
+Managers with poor accounting knowledge may not be able to contribute when their company faces a financial issue.
 Additionally, financial knowledge helps a manager to answer common business questions – What are the company’s financial priorities?
 Is the project viable?
 How to improve cash flow?
 What’s happening to profit margins?

 Must-Know Accounting Concepts